 4. Provide the right tools and technology

-With 52% of frontline workers claiming they would leave their job over tech tools, it’s clear to see the impact that the right employee technology can have on a company.
+With 52% of frontline workers claiming they would leave their job over tech tools, it’s clear to see the impact that the right employee technology and digital employee experience can have on a company.

 Empowering the frontline is not just about giving them more autonomy in their roles – it's also about giving them the right tools, training and resources they need to be successful in these roles.